What is a performance review and how do you prepare it?

 Draw up a report of the performance review.
 At the end of the conversation, there will be an overall assessment, which may include a reward.
 If they perform well, you can give your employee a pay rise, for example.
 Ask your employee to sign the assessment form after the interview and then sign it yourself.
 Keep the signed appraisal form in your employee's personnel file.

 A written report is not mandatory, but it is wise.
 Should you or the employee become unclear about agreements, performance or opportunities for advancement, you can fall back on this performance report.
-Even in an industrial dispute or lawsuit, you can use the review report, when relevant, as file formation.
+In an eventual industrial dispute or lawsuit, you can use the review report, when relevant, as evidence.

 Not functioning properly

 If the performance review is unsatisfactory, give the employee a chance to improve.
 Identify the areas for improvement and record them in the report.
 You are also obliged to offer your employee training to perform their job properly and consider reassignment to another position.
-After a period of improvement, does your employee still not meet the job requirements?
-Then, among other things, the assessment report and improvement plan serve as evidence when you want to dismiss that person.
+Does your employee still not meet the job requirements after a period of improvement?
+Then the assessment report and improvement plan, among other things, serve as evidence when you want to dismiss that person.